 For some background on Iceland’s history, head to Reykjavík’s Árbæjarsafn (Open Air Museum).
 The big draw on Independence Day is that anyone wearing national dress gets in for free.
 So if you happen to own your own upphlutur you can save on the entry fee.

-For a different kind of festival, book tickets for Secret Solstice, set up in 2014 with the rationale that the sunny nights of the Icelandic summer are perfect for a weekend-long party.
+For a different kind of festival, book tickets for Secret Solstice.
+It was set up back in 2014 with the rationale that the sunny nights of the Icelandic summer are perfect for a weekend-long party.
 The line-up is consistently brilliant, and every year they hold special events away from the main Reykjavík venues.
 Who doesn’t want to dance inside a glacier?

 For bathing in the buff: Reykjadalur